Smebu/Smebu/README.md

 # Hi, I'm Semih

-I'm based in Paris, France.
+I'm based around Paris, France.
 After completing a frontend development program with OpenClassrooms in 2021–2022, I'm returning to software development with a structured learning plan and hands-on practice.

 ## Current focus